octaleadsprivatelimited-cloud/vl-cooltech/DEPLOYMENT.md

-# Deployment Guide - ApplianceCares.in
+# Deployment Guide - VL CoolTech

-This guide will help you deploy the ApplianceCares.in website to various hosting platforms.
+This guide will help you deploy the VL CoolTech website to various hosting platforms.

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+ installed
-- Git repository (GitHub, GitLab, or Bitbucket)
+- Project source code ready for deployment
 - Account on your chosen hosting platform

 ### Local Development